The {\em 4DLO} and other tubing models of $S^3$ symmetry: Quaternionic groups as the symmetries of

-By multiplying on both left and right, we can fix points, and therefore have symmetry about them.
-By writing $\pm[A\times B]$ Conway and Smith mean the group of actions of the $\qx\to \qa\qx \qb$ where $\qa$ and $\qb$ map into 3d rotation groups $A$ and $B$.
+By writing $\pm[A\times B]$ Conway and Smith~\cite{conwayandsmith} mean the group of actions of the form $\qx\mapsto \qa\qx \qb$ where the quaternions $\qa$ and $\qb$ correspond to rotations that lie in symmetry groups $A$ and $B$.
 Figure~\ref{moremodels} shows models of symmetry $\pm[C_2\times C_{11}]$ and $\pm[T\times C_{6}]$, where $C_n$ is the cyclic group of order $n$.
 That notation soon has many amendments --- we rely on the detailed geometric discussion in ~\cite{rastanawi}, especially their Sections 8.4 and 8.6 on the tesseract and 24-cell.
-We'll give Conway and Smith's notation, referring the reader to the concordances and extensions in \cite{conwayandsmith, sot, rastanawi}.
+We'll use Conway and Smith's notation, referring the reader to the concordances and extensions in \cite{conwayandsmith, sot, rastanawi}.